bitful-pannul/file_transfer/pkg/cookbookentry.md

 Then we need to handle the chunk requests and responses.

-Requests will look like this:
+WorkerRequest::Chunk will look like this:

 ```rust
 // someone requesting a chunk from us.